Madras Legislative Council: Revival attempt

 The Dravida Munnetra Kazhagam (DMK) has so far made three unsuccessful attempts to revive the council.
 Revival of the Legislative Council was one of the promises included in the election manifesto of Dravida Munnetra Kazhagam (DMK) in the 2006 Assembly elections.
 The DMK won the 2006 assembly election and M. Karunanidhi became Chief minister.
 In his inaugural address to the 13th Legislative Assembly delivered on 24 May 2006, Governor Surjit Singh Barnala said steps will be taken to move the necessary constitutional amendments for reviving the council.
 On 12 April 2010, the Legislative Assembly passed a resolution seeking to revive the Council.
 The DMK's earlier attempts to revive the council, when it was in power during 1989–91 and 1996-2001 were not successful, as it did not possess both the two-thirds majority in the Legislative Assembly and a friendly union government necessary for it to be done.
 On both occasions, the ADMK governments that followed the DMK governments passed counter resolutions to rescind them (in October 1991 and July 2001 respectively).
 The Tamil Nadu Legislative Council Bill, 2010 was approved by the Indian cabinet on 4 May 2010 and was passed by both the houses of the Indian Parliament on 5th and 6th of May, 2010.
-The Tamil Nadu Legislative Council Act, 2010 received the assent of President on 18.5.2010 and published on the same day.
+The Tamil Nadu Legislative Council Act, 2010 received the assent of President on 18 May 2010 and published on the same day.
 Accordingly, Constituencies for the new house were identified in September 2010.
 Work on preparation of electoral rolls for them began in October 2010 and was completed by January 2011.
 However, in February 2011, the Supreme Court of India stayed the elections to the new council, till the petitions challenging its revival could be heard.

 In the 2011 Assembly elections, the AIADMK came out with a sweeping majority.
 The AIADMK government headed by J.Jayalalithaa expressed its intention not to revive the council.
 The government once again passed a counter resolution to withdraw the attempt to revive the council.

-As on now, despite the fact that there is a specific provision of a Legislative Council in Tamil Nadu in Article 168 of Constitution of India, there is no Legislative Council in Tamil Nadu for want of a resolution by the Tamil Nadu State Legislative Assembly by majority as provided in Article 169 of Constitution of India.
+As on now, despite the fact that there is a specific provision of a Legislative Council in Tamil Nadu in Article 168 of Constitution of India, there is no Legislative Council in Tamil Nadu for want of a resolution by the Tamil Nadu Legislative Assembly by majority as provided in Article 169 of Constitution of India.